-All required dilapidation reports must be completed and submitted to the Certifying Authority with a copy submitted to Council with the Notice of Commencement prior to the commencement of any development work.
+The dilapidation reports must be completed and submitted to the Certifying Authority for approval.
+An approved copy of the reports shall be submitted to Council with the Notice of Commencement prior to the commencement of any development work.

-Where excavation of the site will extend below the level of any immediately adjoining building the principal contractor or owner builder must give the adjoining building owner(s) a copy of the dilapidation report for their building(s) and a copy of the notice of commencement required by S81A(2) of the Act not less than two (2) days prior to the commencement of any work.
+Where excavation of the site will extend below the level of any immediately adjoining building the principal contractor or owner builder must give the adjoining building owner(s) a copy of the dilapidation report for their building(s) and a copy of the notice of commencement required by Section 6.6(2) of the Act not less than two (2) days prior to the commencement of any work.